mesolitica/transformers-openai-api/README.md

 4. Disconnected signal, so this is to ensure early stop.
 5. Properly cleanup KV Cache after each requests.
 6. Support Encoder-Decoder like T5.
+7. Continous batching for better throughput, for better performance, use transformers<=4.40.2

 ## how to install